-How To Stay Green As A Company This Summer
+How To Stay a Green Company This Summer

 It’s officially summertime – the ultimate season for grilling, chilling and traveling!
 With more and more consumers becoming environmentally-conscious, they’re looking for ways to make their summer fun more green.
 Reusable dinnerware instead of disposables at family cookouts, salt water pools instead of chlorine, and packing food for vacations instead of eating out every meal.

-If you’re wondering how to stay green as a company this summer, here are a few tips to get you started.
+If you’re wondering how to stay a green company this summer, here are a few tips to get you started.